bchainhub/foxar-docs/versioned_docs/version-1/pilot/pilot-overview.md

 title: Overview of Pilot
 ---

-Pilot is an advanced Solidity REPL shipped with Foxar.
-It can be used to quickly test the behavior of Solidity snippets on a local or forked network.
+Pilot is an advanced Ylem REPL shipped with Foxar.
+It can be used to quickly test the behavior of Ylem snippets on a local or forked network.

 Pilot is part of the Foxar suite and is installed alongside `spark`, `probe`, and `shuttle`.
 If you haven't installed Foxar